sensu/sensu-docs/content/sensu-go/5.20/getting-started/faq.md

 You can also check out the 200+ plugins shared in the [Sensu plugins community][11], including monitoring checks for [AWS][13], [Jenkins][14], [Puppet][15], [InfluxDB][16], and [SNMP][17], or write your own Sensu plugins in any language using the [Sensu plugin specification][12].

-## Does Sensu include a time series database for long-term storage? {#long-term-storage}
+## Does Sensu include a time series database for long-term storage?

 No, Sensu does not store event data.
 We recommend integrating Sensu with a time series database, like [InfluxDB][19], to store event data.
 See the [guide to storing metrics with InfluxDB][18] to get started.

-## Can I connect Sensu Go to clients and servers from earlier versions of Sensu Core and Sensu Enterprise? {#connect-earlier-versions}
+## Can I connect Sensu Go to clients and servers from Sensu Core and Sensu Enterprise?

 No, Sensu Go agents and backends are not compatible with Sensu Core or Sensu Enterprise services.

-## Can I upgrade my Sensu Core 1.x deployment to Sensu Go? {#upgrade-1x-to-go}
+## Can I upgrade my Sensu Core 1.x deployment to Sensu Go?

 Sensu Go is a complete redesign of the original Sensu.
 It uses separate packages, dependencies, and data models to bring you powerful new features.